18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 If you’re curious, WordPress has an excellent page in their documentation showing [what is going on behind the scenes when it processes a request](https://codex.wordpress.org/Query_Overview).
-Drupal, Joomla, name your CMS, they all have something similar.
+Drupal, Joomla, name your CMS, they all have something similar, even if it's not published.

 **Will:** I think I understand how it works; why someone would want to use a CMS over a static site generator?